maidkalstit/Cloud2/readme.md

 ## 📌 Executive Summary

-This project is a **production-structured, real-time Streaming-Ingest Lakehouse** designed to ingest, cleanse, govern, and model **99,441 e-commerce transactions** (the Brazilian Olist dataset) into an ACID Lakehouse.
+This project is a **production-structured, real-time Streaming-Ingest Lakehouse** designed and built by me to ingest, cleanse, govern, and model **99,441 e-commerce transactions** (the Brazilian Olist dataset) into an ACID Lakehouse.

-What makes this project unique is its **strict resource engineering**: the entire streaming pipeline—including **Kafka**, **Schema Registry**, **PySpark Structured Streaming**, and **Iceberg table maintenance**—runs reliably on a single **GCP Free-Tier `e2-medium` VM (2 vCPUs, 4GB RAM)** without encountering Out-Of-Memory (OOM) failures or incurring unnecessary cloud costs.
+What makes this project unique is my **strict resource engineering**: the entire streaming pipeline—including **Kafka**, **Schema Registry**, **PySpark Structured Streaming**, and **Iceberg table maintenance**—runs reliably on a single **GCP Free-Tier `e2-medium` VM (2 vCPUs, 4GB RAM)** without encountering Out-Of-Memory (OOM) failures or incurring cloud costs.
 It demonstrates that enterprise-grade Data Governance, dual-tier Dead Letter Queues (DLQ), and automated dbt Data Contracts can be engineered cleanly under tight compute constraints.

 ---